ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Related works

 In both cases, pushing away from $\cb^-$ is governed by the {\em negation} of the vector direction $(\epscn - \epsnull)$.

+Several works proposed empirical improvements for aggregating positive and negative concepts in~\eqref{eq:np} for the situation where the negative guidance term conflicts with the pre-given positive conditions.
+This includes the on-the-fly control of the negative guidance scale\citep{sld}, or canceling the negative guidance component parallel to the CFG term\citep{perpneg}.

-Recently, \citet{koulischer2024dynamic} proposed dynamic negative guidance (DNG) and proposed sampling from $p(\x)(p(\neg\cb^-|\x))^\gamma$.
-Here, $\neg\cb^-$ is defined as a condition such that $p(\neg\cb^-|\x)=1-p(\cb^-|\x)$, which can also be seen as a union of all possible input conditions except $\cb^-$.
-Applying Bayes rule, one can show that
+\textbf{Utilizing complementary conditions.} \citet{dng} proposed dynamic negative guidance (DNG) and proposed sampling from $p(\x)p(\neg\cb^-|\x)^\gamma$, where $\neg\cb^-$ is defined as a hypothetical condition such that $p(\neg\cb^-|\x)=1-p(\cb^-|\x)$.
+This $\neg\cb^-$ can also be seen as a union of all possible input conditions except $\cb^-$, as a complementary set of $\cb^-$.
+Applying the Bayes rule, one can show that